-The first case dealing with this question was, of course, Monell, in which female employees of the Department of Social Services and the Board of Education of the City of New York challenged the constitutionality of a city-wide policy concerning pregnancy leave.
-Once it was decided that the city was a "person," it obviously followed that the city had to assume responsibility for that policy.
-Even if some departments had followed a lawful policy, I have no doubt that the city would nevertheless have been responsible for the decisions made by either of the two major departments that were directly involved in the litigation.
+The first case dealing with this question was, of course, Monell, in which female employees of the Department of Social Services and the Board of Education of the City of New York challenged the constitutionality of a City-wide policy concerning pregnancy leave.
+Once it was decided that the City was a "person," it obviously followed that the City had to assume responsibility for that policy.
+Even if some departments had followed a lawful policy, I have no doubt that the City would nevertheless have been responsible for the decisions made by either of the two major departments that were directly involved in the litigation.

 In Owen v.
 City of Independence, 445 U. S. 622 (1980), the Court held that municipalities are not entitled to qualified immunity based on the good faith of their officials.
 As a premise to this decision, we agreed with the Court of Appeals that the City "was responsible for the deprivation of petitioner's constitutional rights."
 Id., at 633; see also id., at 655, n.
 39. Petitioner had been fired as City Chief of Police without a notice of reasons and without a hearing, after the City Council and the City Manager had publicly reprimanded him for his administration of the Police Department property room.
-This isolated personnel action was clearly not taken pursuant to a rule of general applicability; nonetheless, we had no problem with the Court of Appeals' conclusion that the action of the City Council and City Manager was binding on the City.
+This isolated personnel action was clearly not taken pursuant to a rule of general applicability; nonetheless, we had no problem with the Court of Appeals' conclusion that other than vicarious liability for the acts of individuals must be found"-has proven to be a "difficult" one largely because "there is no obvious way to distinguish the acts of a municipality from the acts of the individuals whom it employs."
+Whitman, supra, n.
+1, at 236.
+In other words, every time a municipality is held liable in tort, even in a case like Monell, actions of its human agents are necessarily involved.
+Accordingly, our task is not to draw a line between the actions of the City and the actions of its employees, but rather to develop a principle for determining which human acts should bind a municipality.

+the action of the City Council and City Manager was binding on the City.30